-Solution: Under this initiative, we have implemented a streamlined waiting list system for our Public established a list to accommodate the needs of graduates from the region's network of transitional housing facilities for homeless families.
+Solution: Under this initiative, we have implemented a streamlined waiting list system for our Public Housing program that provides applicants additional options for choosing the location they want to live.
+In addition to offering site-based waiting lists, we also maintain regional waiting lists and have established a list to accommodate the needs of graduates from the region's network of transitional housing facilities for homeless families.
 In general, applicants are selected for occupancy using a rotation between the site-based, regional and transitional housing applicant pool, based on an equal ratio.
 Units are not held vacant if a particular waiting list is lacking an eligible applicant.
 Instead, a qualified applicant is pulled from the next waiting list in the rotation.